Asian golden cat: Description

 The Asian golden cat is a medium-sized cat with a head-to-body length of 66–105 cm, with a 40–57 cm long tail, and is 56 cm tall at the shoulder.
-In weight, it ranges from 9 to 16 kg, which is about two or three times that of a domestic cat (Felis catus).
+Its weight ranges from 9 to 16 kg, which is about two or three times that of a domestic cat (Felis catus).
+The size of the tail is around one third and half of the body size.
+It exhibits sexual dimorphism, with females being smaller than males.
+It has 28 teeth.

-The Asian golden cat is polymorphic in colour.
-Golden, reddish brown and buff brown individuals were recorded in northeastern India and Bhutan.

-Reddish brown morphs were recorded in Sumatra.

-Melanistic individuals were recorded in the eastern Himalayas, and in Sumatra.

-A spotted Asian golden cat with large rosettes on shoulders, flanks and hips was described for the first time based on a specimen from China in 1872.
-This morph was recorded in China, Bhutan and in West Bengal's Buxa Tiger Reserve.